Albanian: Certified translation & court interpreting

 The Albanian alphabet in use today comprises 36 letters, of which seven are vowels and 29 are consonants.
 Albanian spelling is comparatively phonetic.
 In the Albanian language, there are two genders: masculine and feminine.
 Unlike in German, neuter nouns can only be found in obsolete form.
 The formation of plurals in Albanian differs significantly from the German plural formation.
 There are around 100 classes, according to which the plural is formed.
 The different classes occur with varying frequency.

-However, there are parallels between the German and the Albanian language regarding declination, which comprises five, strictly speaking six, cases in Albanian and depends on the gender, determination and number of the noun.
+There are parallels between the German and the Albanian language, however, in the declension.
+In Albanian, this comprises five, strictly speaking six cases and depends on the gender, determination and number of the noun.
 As in German, inflection in Albanian is made via word endings and articles.
 However, when it comes to the position of adjectives in a sentence, rethinking is required: they come before the noun in German; in Albanian, an article is usually put before them.

 Due to all these special features of the Albanian language, it is advisable to entrust the translation of your texts or interpretation to a native speaker or very experienced language expert.
 Therefore, the Nuremberg interpreting agency AP Fachübersetzungen works exclusively with certified and experienced Albanian translators and interpreters and can thus guarantee the high quality of the interpreting service and accuracy of your certified translation.